anumkhanit/azure-wireshark-network-protocols/README.md

 ## Part 1: Create and Configure Resources

-1. **Create a Resource Group**:
+1. **Create a Resource Group & Virtual Network**:
    - Go to your Azure portal and create a new Resource Group.
+   - Create a Virtual Network (Vnet)

 2. **Create a Windows 10 Virtual Machine (VM)**:
    - Select the Resource Group you created.
-   - Allow the creation of a new Virtual Network (VNet) and Subnet during VM setup.
+   - Create a Windows 10 VM.
+   - Choose the VNet you have created.

 3. **Create a Linux (Ubuntu) VM**:
    - Choose the same Resource Group and VNet as the Windows 10 VM.

-4. **Check Your Virtual Network**:
-   - Use Network Watcher to observe your Virtual Network.

 -----